Myles-P-D/cit281-lab01/index.md

     console.log(`Square of ${i} is ${square(i)}`);
 }
 ```
+## Extra:

-### Below are the shortcuts we added to a .txt file in the command line.
+**Below are the shortcuts we added to a .txt file in the command line.
 ```
 Copy selected text to buffer| cmd + C
 Paste from buffer| cmd + V